cziqin/Accelerating-ML-via-Decentralization/README.md

    ```

 ### Hardware/computing resources
-The PEP results and the logistic regression experiments were conducted on linux with dual AMD EPYC 9654 processors (each with 96 cores) and 256 GB of RAM.
-Otherexperiments were conducted using the Windows 11 OS equipped with a 32-core CPU, 32GB RAM, and one NVIDIA GeForce RTX 4090 GPU with 24GB VRAM.
+The PEP results and the logistic regression experiments were conducted on Linux with dual AMD EPYC 9654 processors (each with 96 cores) and 256 GB of RAM.
+Other experiments were conducted using the Windows 11 OS equipped with a 32-core CPU, 32GB RAM, and one NVIDIA GeForce RTX 4090 GPU with 24GB VRAM.
 ### Datasets
 | Datasets       | Download link                                            | Storage Location                   |
 |----------------|----------------------------------------------------------|------------------------------------|